 Clayton A. Gay hall is composed of two towers, connected by a central lounge complete with a plasma TV, ping-pong, pool table, and vending machines, and an outdoor sand volleyball court adjacent to the building.

-There is a Community Adviser, a returning Morris student, on each floor and a Area Coordinator who supervises the CA staff.
+There is a Community Advisor, a returning Morris student, on each floor and an Area Coordinator who supervises the CA staff.
 Office of Residential Life staff members are also available to plan activities, answer any questions, and help ease the transition into residential life.
-The Office of Residential Life is located on the first floor on the first floor of Gay Hall.
+The Office of Residential Life is located on the first floor of Gay Hall.

-Gay Hall is home to the Healthy Lifestyles and the World Culture themed floors.
+Gay Hall is home to the Healthy Lifestyles themed floor.
 Theme housing allows students with common interests to live together and support each other through planned activities and community building.
 If you are interested in living in a theme community, please check the appropriate area on your housing contract.
 Assignment to these spaces will be filled on a first come first serve basis.

 Each room comes furnished with:

 - two beds (mattresses measure 36x80" requiring extra-long sheets)